 thereof?
-All .
-2 3 Whether validation with SECC data for housing condition conducted?
-Yes 2 4 Whether Direct Benefit Transfer (DBT) of fund to individual bank account of beneficiary ensured in the project?
-Yes 2 5 Whether there is provision in DPR for tracking/monitoring the progress of individual houses through geo-tagged photographs?
-Yes 2 6 attective / fireen technology Yes 2 7 Comments of SLAC after techno economic appraisal of DPR : Project covers the most needy beneficiaries 2 8 Project brief including any other information ULB/State would like to furnish : The project covers all wards 2 9 Project Submission Date to SLSMC :
+2 Whether validation with SECC data for housing condition conducted? : Yes 2 4 Whether Direct Benefit Transfer (DBT) of fund to individual bank account of beneficiary ensured in the project? : Yes 2 5 Whether there is provision in DPR for tracking/monitoring the progress of individual houses through geo-tagged photographs?
+Yes 2 6 Whether any innovation/cost effective / Green technology adopted in the project?
+Yes 2 7 Comments of SLAC after techno economic appraisal of DPR : Project covers the most needy beneficiaries 2 8 Project brief including any other information ULB/State would like to furnish • The project covers all wards 2 9 Project Submission Date to SLSMC :